Toward Agile Maneuvers in Highly Constrained Spaces: Learning from Hallucination: CONCLUSION

 This paper introduces the novel LfH technique to address motion planning (i.e., navigation) in highly constrained spaces.
 For robotics, the LfH method addresses the difficulty in planning motion when obstacle space occupies the majority of the surrounding C-space, which usually causes an increasing demand on sampling density and therefore computation using classical approaches.
 Seeking help from a data-driven perspective, we hallucinate the most constrained workspace that allows the same effective maneuvers in open space to the robot perception and learn a mapping from the hallucinated workspace to that optimal control input.
 For machine learning, the proposed LfH method provides a self-supervised training approach and largely improves sample efficiency, compared to traditional IL and RL.
 To combine the benefits of both sides, our local planner estimates motion safety with MPC and enables agile maneuvers in highly constrained spaces with learning.
-In a physical robot experiment, LfH outperforms classical sampling-based method with default and even with dynamically fine-tuned parameters, and also imitation learning deployed in the identical training environment.
+In simulated and physical robot experiments, LfH outperforms classical sampling-based method with default and even with dynamically fine-tuned parameters, and also imitation learning deployed in the identical training environment.
 An interesting direction for future work is to extended LfH beyond 2D ground navigation, e.g. toward 3D aerial navigation or manipulation with higher degrees of freedom.
+In this case, new hallucination techniques beyond simple 2D ray casting are needed, e.g. for 3D LiDAR or depth camera.
 Another interesting direction is to investigate hallucination techniques that not only hallucinate the most constrained partition $C = C_{obst}^* \cup C_{free}^*$, but also any partition $C = C_{obst}^i \cup C_{free}^i$ in between, for which the motion plan $p$ is still optimal.
 In that case, hallucination during deployment is no longer necessary.